BPA BASEBALL BATS:

 Any bat designated by the manufacture for sports other than baseball may not be used.

 CUPPED/BROKEN, CRACKED BATS: An indentation in the end of the bat up to one inch in depth is permitted and may be no wider than two inches and no less than one inch in diameter.
 The indentation must be curved with no foreign substance added.
 Bats that are broken, cracked or dented or deface the ball (tear the ball) shall be removed without penalty.
 A bat that continually discolors the ball may be removed from the game with no penalty at the discretion of the umpire.

-All bat companies listed below are approved bat companies provided that the bat bears the NSA 2012 logo.
+All bat companies listed below are approved bat companies.
 No Bat will be approved for play unless manufactured by one of the companies listed below.

 Anderson Bat Company